 Given the considerable challenges we continue to face against our freedom to fly, we urge everyone to consider donating to the Freedom to Fly Fund.
-We have all benefited significantly from those who donated before us.
-Now it is time to ensure that we continue to be able to protect your freedom as well as the freedom of those who will follow us.

 Click here for examples of how the Freedom to Fly Fund has been applied to date.